 For Elsmere (and many other companies), 2020 was a year of reflection, learning, patience, and growth.
 As an organization, we added “Inclusion” as one of our core values with the tagline foster equity and belonging so everyone can thrive.
-John and Lauren’s work regarding diversity, equity, and inclusion touch every part of the Elsmere workplace: from hiring to marketing to communication to customer service.
+John and Lauren’s work regarding diversity, equity, and inclusion touches every part of the Elsmere workplace, from hiring to marketing to communication to customer service.

 Give us a little background on the Diversity, Equity, and Inclusion (DEI) Committee.

-John Macikas (JM): I have been involved with the DEI Committee since it started a few months ago.
-I have been involved in DEI work in former roles, so it seemed like a great fit.
+John Macikas (JM): I have been involved with the DEI Committee since it started a few months ago and have been involved in DEI work in former roles, so it seemed like a great fit.
 We currently meet once a month.
 As the committee was establishing itself, I volunteered to be co-chair, then chair, and it’s been a great experience so far.

 Lauren Schmidt (LS): The DEI Committee recently launched at Elsmere as a way for Elsmerians to share their voices and promote DEI efforts internally.
-We meet monthly and have about 13 members.
-We increase awareness on diversity, equity, and inclusion efforts through anonymous sharing and feedback data, creating goals, and implementing initiatives.
+We aim to increase awareness of diversity, equity, and inclusion efforts through anonymous sharing and feedback data, creating goals, and implementing initiatives.

 What are a few examples of the DEI Committee’s successful initiatives?